FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_manual_control.md

 This opens the stage control.\
 ![img_47.png](img_47.png)\
 Here you can set the step size and use the green arrow keys to control the selected axis.
-You can also jump to a specific value by using the `Go To` values.
+You can also jump to a specific value by entering values below the `Go To` button and then pressing the button.
+> &#9888; The value of `Time between readings` is the time in seconds after which the axis is read (using the set `readback axis` channel).

 [&#8679; Back to the top &#8679;](#table-of-contents)
 <p style="text-align:left;">